Call of Duty: Black Ops 7: Campaign

-Specter One experiences further shared hallucinations, based on visions of trauma from each member's past.
-Waking up back in Avalon, they are tasked by Karma to find Dr. Gideon Falkner, a Guild scientist researching the Cradle's effects on the team's cybernetics.
-At Falkner's penthouse, the team confronts and interrogates him, who sends them to another Guild building known as "the Sanctum", where Kagan ambushes them.
-David and his team face a hallucination of Alex, initially depicted as a cruel and controlling warden of Vorkuta, but are able to escape into the real world after restoring David and Alex's positive memories.
-Specter One learns that Kagan plans to deploy the Cradle worldwide and cause widespread terror, while blaming the fake Menendez, and profiting by posing the Guild as heroes.
-While Specter One attempts to stop Kagan from loading the shipments at the docks in Avalon, she sends Razor to confront the team, though they are able to kill him and continue their pursuit.
-Marshall directs Specter One to a mining rig off the coast of Avalon, where the shipments seem to be originating from, and upon investigation, the team discovers a vast underwater manufacturing complex, which they destroy by forcing the bioreactor containing the Cradle to explode; they also capture an unrepentant Kagan to expose her crimes to the world.
-Afterwards, Marshall and Karma discuss the current state of Avalon and task Specter One with continuing the fight against the Guild, now led by Kagan's right-hand man, Alden Dorne.
+Specter One experiences further shared hallucinations, based on each member's past traumas.
+After waking up back in Avalon, they move to capture Dr. Gideon Falkner, a Guild scientist researching the Cradle's effects on the team's cybernetics.
+He sends them to another Guild building, "the Sanctum", where Kagan ambushes them.
+Specter One faces a hallucination of Alex, initially depicted as a cruel and controlling warden of Vorkuta, but are able to escape after restoring David and Alex's positive memories.
+The team learns that Kagan plans to use the Cradle to cause widespread terror, while blaming the fake Menendez and profiting by posing the Guild as heroes.
+As they attempt to stop Kagan from loading the shipments at Avalon's docks, she sends Razor to confront them, but they manage to kill him.
+Marshall directs Specter One to a mining rig off the coast of Avalon, where the shipments appear to originate from.
+Upon investigation, the team discovers a vast underwater manufacturing complex, which they destroy by forcing the bioreactor containing the Cradle to explode; they also capture an unrepentant Kagan to expose her crimes to the world.

+Shortly after Kagan's arrest, Kagan's right-hand man, Alden Dorne (Roger Craig Smith), breaks Falkner out of containment.
+The latter heads to a coastal base near Avalon, intending to unleash the Cradle upon the city once more.
+Specter One moves to kill Falkner while under heavy influence from the toxin; with his death, the Cradle dissipates from Avalon.
+Afterwards, Marshall and Karma task Specter One with pursuing Dorne, who is mobilizing the Guild elsewhere.